If you want to make great coffee at home without an espresso maker then Moka pots and French presses are both good options.

 - 5Wait until you hear a gurgling sound before you take it off the stove.
 Run the bottom under cold water to stop the brewing process.

-- 6Serve in espresso cups or mugs, add milk and sugar if desired, and enjoy!
+- 6Pour the resulting coffee from the top chamber into espresso cups or mugs, add milk and sugar if desired, and enjoy!

 You should also run a low heat so that you don't overdo the grounds.
 Keeping your Moka pot clean will also remove any bitter old coffee from the brew.
 And remember to keep practicing!